 The spread of COVID-19 inside immigration detention facilities is now a reality.
 As of April 13, ICE reported that 72 people held in detention had tested positive for COVID-19, in addition to 19 detention staff and 67 ICE employees.
-10 ICE reports that these cases have been confirmed in Arizona, California, Colorado, Florida, Georgia, Illinois, Louisiana, Michigan, Mississippi, New Jersey, New Mexico, New York, Ohio, Pennsylvania, and Texas.
-11 Further outbreaks among detention center staff have been reported in Massachusetts.
-12 As of April 9, at least two individuals detained in the Otero County Processing Center have tested positive for COVID-19 and there are likely more.
-13
+ICE reports that these cases have been confirmed in Arizona, California, Colorado, Florida, Georgia, Illinois, Louisiana, Michigan, Mississippi, New Jersey, New Mexico, New York, Ohio, Pennsylvania, and Texas.
+In New Jersey, as of April 13, ICE reported that at least 16 detainees